MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

   **The Ugly"** goes on: this device must be created as a child device of the user app or driver, otherwise it will not be possible to access it.

-- A Rule Machine rule - and guess what?
-Also specific for each file.
+- **A Rule Machine rule - and guess what?
+Also specific for each file**

   **The Bad** part ...